Introduction to File Operations in Python

 Reading a File Operation in Python

 Now that we have opened a file, we can start performing operations to it.
-In this section, we will look at the reading functionality of files using Python.
+In this section, we will look at the reading functionality of files using python file handling.
 Before start reading the file, as discussed, we must open the file in ‘r’ mode, since we are going to read the contents of the file.
 Let us assume that our file myfile.txt already has some textual data present in it.

 The .read() method to our variable file gives the content of the file as output.
 We can also specify the number of characters we want to read at once.